Requiem in C minor (Cherubini): Movements

 In 1820 a funeral march and a motet In Paradisum were added.
 In 1834 the work was prohibited by the archbishop of Paris because of its use of women's voices, and in 1836 Cherubini wrote a second Requiem in D minor for men's chorus to be performed at his own funeral.

 The Requiem is orchestrated for SATB-choir, 2 oboes, 2 clarinets, 2 bassoons, 2 trumpets, 2 horns, 3 trombones, timpani, tam-tam, and strings.
 Note the absence of flutes and SATB-soloists, and the presence of a tam-tam, notably in the opening of the Dies Irae.

 Discography and references

 A notable recording of this requiem was made under the baton of Arturo Toscanini, with the NBC Symphony Orchestra and Robert Shaw Chorale.
 Also included in the compilation is the Te Deum from Verdi's Quattro pezzi sacri.
 A recording of the Requiem in C Minor with the Ambrosian Singers and the Philharmonia Orchestra conducted by Riccardo Muti was made in 1982 and released by EMI.
 The later requiem in D minor was recorded by the same choir, orchestra and conductor, and released by EMI in 1987.
 Boston Baroque recorded the C-minor Requiem under Martin Pearlman in 2007 for Telarc.

+The Requiem in C Minor was also recorded by Hervé Niquet and Le Concert Spirituel for the Alpa Classics Label in 2016.

 The piece was also featured in the 1992 film Twin Peaks: Fire Walk With Me and in the 2007 film Rebellion: the Litvinenko Case.